abdkar/studio/README.md

 ## Style Guidelines

+## Installation

+To get started with CV and Cover Letter Wizard, follow these steps:

+1.  **Clone the Repository:**

 The application's style guide is detailed in the [docs/blueprint.md](docs/blueprint.md) file.
 This document outlines the preferred design patterns, typography, color schemes, and UI element usage.

 ## Next Steps